intuition-dev/INTUITION/src/README.md

 ```

 This will create `index.html`.
 Of course you can use regular Pug syntax to include other Pug files or Markdown.
-(MetaBake&trade; Markdown flavor includes CSS support):
+(MetaBakeMarkdown flavor includes CSS support):

 ```pug
 body